-Your age or ability to meet the work test exemption, may impact your eligibility to make contributions.
-See our fact sheet Opportunities and limits for super contributions for more details
+There are factors that may impact your eligibility to make contributions.
+See our fact sheet Opportunities and limits for super contributions for more details.

 Concessional (before-tax) contributions include:

 - any employer contributions paid to your NGS Accumulation account - any additional contributions paid from pre-tax salary to your Additional (Voluntary) account - any personal contributions for which you claim a tax deduction - notional taxed contributions (as a member of a defined benefit fund) see further details in section 9.